 Evaluation of the Florida ECCS Impact Project

-An evaluation of the Florida ECCS Impact Project will be conducted by the Lawton and Rhea Chiles Center for Healthy Mothers and Babies, located within the College of Public Health at the University of South Florida (USF).
-This Chiles Center evaluation team is conducting evaluations of the Florida Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program (2012-2016), including a statewide, multisite, continuous quality improvement (CQI) initiative to improve intimate partner violence screening and referral; the Florida MIECHV Competitive Grant (2015-2017), including a coordinated intake and referral systems CQI initiative implemented by eight Healthy Start coalitions; and a local three-year multiagency, system-wide infant mental health capacity-building initiative (2015-2018).
+An evaluation of the Florida ECCS Impact Project is being conducted by the Lawton and Rhea Chiles Center for Healthy Mothers and Babies, located within the College of Public Health at the University of South Florida (USF).
+The USF Chiles Center team is also conducting an evaluation of the Florida Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program.

 - enhancing early childhood comprehensive systems (ECCS) building and demonstrating improved outcomes in population-based children’s developmental health and well-being indicators using a Collaborative Improvement and Innovation Network (CoIIN) approach; and